April 21, 2026

 Quick scan

-Most drafts fail for one reason: we try to solve ideas, wording, and rhythm at the same time.
+Most drafts fail for one reason: trying to solve ideas, wording, and rhythm at the same time.
 That slows writing and creates muddy sentences.

 A better workflow is simple: write once for meaning, tune twice for readability.